texta-tk/texta-tk.github.io/source/workflow.rst

-Using TEXTA Toolkit
+Using TEXTA Toolkit's GUI
 ===================

-This is version 2.0 documentation.
+This is documentation is for TEXTA Toolkit version 2 GUI backed with TEXTA Toolkit's RESTful API.

 First steps
 ------------------